dossantosh/SpringFirstProject/README.md

 # SpringProject
-First web project using spring.
+First web project using spring, thymeleaf and postgresql.